WORLD AUTISM ACCEPTANCE

 Below you can find some useful resources to learn more about autism yourself, or to share with your friends, workplace or school.
 You can also download our guide to Being Autism Aware, which contains further information about common challenges and how you can take 3 simple steps in your day-to-day life to make the world a better place for autistic people.
-Our Autism Video explains what autism can be like and Jigsaw’s approach to ensuring that everyone with autism has the opportunity to reach their full potential.
+Our Autism Video explains what autism can be like and Jigsaw’s approach to ensuring that everyone with autism has the opportunity to reach their full potential – watch the video by visiting our About Autism page here on our website.